matheusd/dcrlnd/docker/README.md

                                   connected to different Decred nodes.
 ```

-Run `docker-compose up --no-start` to create network, volumes and build the services `dcrd`, `dcrwallet`, `dcrctl` and `dcrlnd`.
+Run `docker-compose up --no-start` to create network, volumes and build the services `dcrd`, `dcrwallet` and `dcrlnd`.

 ### dcrd, dcrwallet and MVW
 We need to start `dcrd` service and generate 18 blocks for the first coinbase to mature, because without coins, the MVW(Minimum Voting Wallet) can't buy tickets.
 ```
-# Run dcrd service for the first time
+# Run dcrd service for the first time.
 docker-compose start dcrd

+# Use dcrctl tool that is inside dcrd
-# Use dcrctl to generate 18 blocks
+# to generate 18 blocks.
-docker-compose run dcrctl generate 18
+docker-compose exec dcrd dcrctl generate 18
 ```
 Now we can start the `dcrwallet` and the MVW will work great.
 `docker-compose start dcrwallet`